Hot n Cold

 To promote "Hot n Cold", Perry marked the song's live debut with a performance on NBC's Today.
-She also performed the song at the 2008 MTV Europe Music Awards, which she hosted.
+She also performed the song at the 2008 MTV Europe Music Awards.
 The song's music video, which was directed by Alan Ferguson, was released on October 1, 2008, and features Perry as a bride who is about to marry her fiancé, who experiences a daydream in which she pursues him after he flees from the wedding.
 "Hot n Cold" was nominated for the Grammy Award for Best Female Pop Vocal Performance at the 52nd Annual Grammy Awards.
-Perry has also performed the song on all of her tours: Hello Katy Tour, California Dreams Tour, Prismatic World Tour, and Witness: The Tour.
+Perry has also performed the song on the Hello Katy Tour, the California Dreams Tour, the Prismatic World Tour, and Witness: The Tour.